chromebookdatascience/lecture_notes/README.md

 * Ethics for data science

 # Google and the cloud
-* What is the cloud? - reviewed
+* What is the cloud? - done and reviewed by who?
 * How to get help
 * Google drive - claimed
 * Google sheets